programmerKota/kinyokuApp/docs/ios-build.md

 - Real purchases only work in Dev Client/Internal/Production builds.
 - Use App Store Connect Sandbox testers for purchase flows.
-- The app config includes `react-native-purchases` plugin and iOS usage descriptions.
+- iOS builds use static frameworks via `expo-build-properties` (no extra config plugin required for `react-native-purchases`).